Gohla/pie/tutorial/src/3_min_sound/3_test/index.md

 Now let's go back to the build log in the comment, which is lot more complicated this time due to recursive consistency checking.
 The gist is:

 - To check if `lower` should be executed, we check its dependencies: a task dependency to `read`.
   - To check if `read` should be executed, we check its dependencies: a `file` dependency, which is inconsistent, thus we execute `read`.
+  - `read` executes and now returns `"!DLROW OLLEH"` instead of `"HELLO WORLD!"`.
-- Then we are back to checking `lower`'s task dependency to `read`, which is inconsistent because `read` now returns `"!DLROW OLLEH"` instead of `"HELLO WORLD!"`.
+- Then we are back to checking `lower`'s task dependency to `read`, which is inconsistent because `read` returns a different value, which is inconsistent due to the equals output stamper.
 - Thus, we execute `lower` which requires `read`.
 - We can skip checking `read` because we already checked and executed it: it is deemed consistent this session.
 We immediately return its output `"!DLROW OLLEH"` to `lower`.
 - `lower` turns the string lowercase and returns it.